 Absolute vs. Relative Torque Measurement

 Do you need to monitor absolute torque or relative torque?
 The TVS+™ system measures absolute twist, which can be used to measure absolute or relative torque.
-However, users must understand that absolute torque places a premium on accurate calibration.
+However, users must understand that high precision measurement of absolute torque places a premium on accurate calibration.

 For many users, the critical parameter is the change of torque over time.
 A decrease in torque is an indicator of system degradation.
 This can be due to leaks, wear in seals or bearings, misalignment, and many other factors.
 Conversely, users can track improvements they make to rotating machinery by tracking the resulting increase in torque.